 Sam was elected by 98.99 percent of the votes cast by the 400-strong Chief Executive Election Committee.
 The impressive outcome is similar to those of previous elections by the committee, which consists of a wide range of business, labour, community and religious representatives as well as a number of ex-officio members representing the Macau Legislative Assembly (AL), NPC and CPPCC.
 For instance, in 2004, Edmund Ho garnered 99.00 percent of the votes cast by the then 300-member CE Election Committee.
 Ho Iat Seng won 98.00 percent of the votes in 2019.
 He announced in August this year that he would not seek a second five-year term – the maximum allowed under the MSAR Bacic Law – citing health reasons.

-Macau’s political system is based on traditional Asian consensus policies that try their best to avoid open conflict and confrontation, preferring deliberative or consultative democracy instead.
+Macau’s political system is based on traditional Asian consensus politics that try their best to avoid open conflict and confrontation, preferring deliberative or consultative democracy instead.
 This concept, which in the case of Macau is devoid of political parties, includes the local Legislative Assembly and Chief Executive elections.
 Incidentally, the current composition of the local legislature originated from the mid-1970s when the city was still under temporary Portuguese administration.
 Since then, it has been revamped several times but not fundamentally changed, as it has kept its three-tier system of directly and indirectly elected and government appointed lawmakers intact.

 Macau’s pre- December 20, 1999 governors were appointed by Portugal’s president.